wormhole-foundation/wormhole/whitepapers/0017_delegated_guardian_sets.md

 ### Shared RPC Infrastructure

 A third alternative was to maintain the full Guardian Set for all chains but reduce infrastructure costs by having a subset of Guardians share a small number of RPC endpoints for lower-priority chains.
-This was rejected because it introduces additional trust assumptions — a coordinated RPC provider and a small number of Guardians would be sufficient to produce a fraudulent observation, reducing the effective security threshold below the intended level.
+This was rejected because it introduces additional trust assumptions.
+For instance, a coordinated RPC provider and a small number of Guardians would be sufficient to produce a fraudulent observation, reducing the effective security threshold below the intended level.

 ### Separate Guardian Sets per Chain with Contract Upgrades